What is your view on Women in Ministry?

 In the scriptures, we see women play a lot of leadership roles: They led armies of over 10,000 men (see Deborah in Judges 4).
 We see women like Nympha who hosted churches in their homes (Col. 4:15).
 We see churches co-led by husband-wife duos like Pricilla and Aquila (Romans 16:3-5).
 We even see women like Junia who are called “apostles” (Romans 16:7) or, Philip’s daughters who were prophetesses (Acts 21:9).
 So in my opinion, there’s lots of Biblical precedent to celebrate women in leadership roles.

 The majority of debates seem to come down to a few main Bible passages – specifically 1 Corinthians 14; 1 Timothy 2; and Ephesians 5.
 And at the bottom of this essay, I post links where I unpack each of these passages.

-But first, I want to introduce you to the basic ideas behind: What does the Bible teach about women in ministry?
+But first, I want to introduce you to the basic ideas behind this debate.
+Specifically: What does the Bible teach about women in ministry?
 What was the historical view of women when these Bible commands were spoken?
 And what do these Bible texts mean to us today?

-Before we explore these verses together, allow me to recap the historical context of women during the time in which Paul’s letters were written.
+So let’s start with the historical context of gender roles during the time in which Paul’s letters were written.

 How Women were Viewed in the Times of the New Testament